sdkbox-doc/en/src/sdkboxplay/v3-js/usage.md

 ```

 Request to show the leaderboard information.
 This will invoke a platform specific UI.
-For iOS, there’s no different UI for requesting leaderboards and achievements, so this method will invoke the UI with the leaderboards view enabled.
+For iOS, there's no different UI for requesting leaderboards and achievements, so this method will invoke the UI with the leaderboards view enabled.

 ##### Achievements